bkpsu/NodeMCU-Home-Automation-Sensor/README.md

 # NodeMCU-Home-Automation-Sensor (a.k.a.
 The Kube)

+# IMPORTANT
+Going forward, the Kube sensor will be using the ESPEasy (https://github.com/letscontrolit/ESPEasy) project as firmware.
+The work done by the ESPEasy team is great and allows me to leverage all of their supported sensors, focusing on hardware development and not wasting redundant effort on software.

+In order to support the OLED screen in ESPEasy (and avoid having non-standard configuration), it is important to move the D9/D10 pins used in the I2C configuration to D3/D4 (SDA/SCL).

+#

 Code for Thingiverse item https://www.thingiverse.com/thing:2539897 (The Kube - a NodeMCU/DHT22 based MQTT temp/humidity sensor with local OLED display)

 Note: The parts list I posted on the Thingiverse site (and below) contains affiliate links to Amazon.
 These are the parts I've used/tested in building my sensors, and if you wish to support my designs, please go ahead and use them to order parts.
 Thank you and enjoy!